-To develop systems and rules around human wants is a net negative to human evolution.
-Be careful with your belief in democracy that does exactly that, perpetuate human wants over human needs.
-Human needs are defined by nature’s first-principles and do not require human consent.
+Developing systems and rules around human wants is a net negative to human evolution.
+Be careful with your belief in democracy that does precisely that, perpetuating human wants over human needs.
+Nature’s first-principles define human needs and do not require human consent.

-The improvement of human performance and longevity is predicated on the adherence to human needs as defined by nature, not the wants as defined by humanity. if we want to improve humanity, we must make humanity adhere to nature’s gameplay.
-Not by consent, but by the adherence to nature’s principles.
+Improving human performance and longevity is predicated on adherence to human needs as defined by nature, not the wants defined by humanity.
+To improve society, we must make humanity adhere to nature’s gameplay, not by consent, but by adherence to nature’s principles.